mathkimchi/singularity/DEVLOG.md

 and the tree selection stuff is implemented by maybe the RootNodeApplet which is like NodeApplet but with extra root-related duties like the tree traversal/selection.

+2025-12-04 11:11PM

+I am going to just ignore tab restoration for now.

+I will have a Singularity App Runner, SAR, instead of SDE.
+I will just start by having the SAR and a basic text editor.
+SAR will be like Singularity UI where it could theoretically be a general crate for non-singularity app development.
+IE it will be a general app framework and all the singularity specific stuff (like hierarchy) will be implemented in the applet toolkits.

+2025-12-05 5:34PM

+As I am working on the skeleton code, I am not sure how to do the UI.

+The obvious plan I had was to just let them update with Queries and whatnot since I am just doing reactive applets.

+In theory, this should be fine but my gut, motivated perhaps by long-term planning or perhaps greed and ambition, is telling me I can and should do better right now.
+The problem with the reactive approach is that is has absolutely no way to work for active applets.

+The best alternative I've thought of right now is by thinking of the applet and SAR relationship through a new perspective: instead of SAR holding/owning the applets, the are two independent things (they don't own each other) and each have ways to call each other's functions.
+If I can make this work within Rust, then it will be efficient for reactive applets while also being fexible.

+2025-12-06 9:10AM

+The first thought I had was to use MPSC, but I want it to be even more flexible than that.
+Maybe just functions where MPSC is a default implementation.

+I don't know how the ordering would work for this.
+The naive way is to first create one (of the SAR or the applet) with an Option for communication and then make the other object and the communication and give it to the original thing.

+But I don't like the Option because we know that once everything is initiated, it will be a Some but we will need to keep calling unwrap.

+Another order would be to start by creating the connection and then create the two objects (like MPSC).
+But if I do that, then it wouldn't be very flexible.

+Or, I could do something slightly similar to the Option idea but just start them out with trivial methods and allow it to be modified.
+I think the term for this is hooks.

+So I think I could just have it so that the order is:
+1. Create an Applet which has methods: `set_hooks` and `handle_event` and `get_display`, ...
+2. Create the SAR and give it the applet
+   1. SAR makes everything it needs to
+   2. SAR makes hook that implements things like `notify_update_display` from itself
+   3. The SAR calls `applet.set_hooks` and gives it the hook

+This is actually similar to the reactive applet where I send the server_ctx as an argument every time the SDE called an applet's funciton, like `handle_event(event, server_ctx)`.

+I think I can assure myself that creating Applet first makes sense because an Applet should be allowed to exist without a runner, but a runner needs an applet to run.

+Hmmm...
+I am not sure how the ownership would work with this because Hook holds a reference to SDE but I don't want to deal with lifetimes and all that mess.
+I guess MPSC "dealt" with this problem by letting the user not worry about lifetimes and with no gurantee of the reciever's existance, but then you get an error if the reciever doesn't exist.

+In the current (above) idea with the hooks,
+I simply replaced an Optional hook by allowing a trivial implementation instead of a None.
+But, here is another perspective: we can kind of "drag out" the two states of the hook to say that the Applet itself has two states: an applet with a hook and an applet without a hook.
+The `set_hooks` function essentially consumes an applet without a hook and returns an applet with a hook in its place.
+So, what if we just make the before vs after two different functions entirely?
+This idea is the same as just having an applet initializer function.
+So, the steps taken would be:

+1. Create Applet initializer data
+2. Create Runner and give it applet initializer data
+   1. Runner makes its own things that it needs to
+   2. Runner makes the hook
+   3. Runner initializes the Applet, giving it the hook

+I actually vaguely remember doing this exact thing in the past.